stone17/weather_display/README.md

 ## Setup

 1.  **Configure ESP32:**
-      *   You'll need to install the ESP32 Arduino core and the e-Paper driver library.
-Detailed instructions can be found on the Waveshare e-Paper Wiki.
+      *   You'll need to install the ESP32 Arduino core and the relevant e-Paper driver libraries.
-      *   Connect the wires as shown in the diagram above.
+      *   Connect the wires as shown in the diagram above (for Waveshare displays).
-      *   Once the above linked firmware is downloaded and unpacked, the `.ino` file can be found in the `Loader_esp32wf` directory
+      *   Choose the appropriate firmware from the `esp32fw/` directory:
+          *   `esp32fw/waveshare_epd5in65f/`: For standard Waveshare HTTP upload.
+          *   `esp32fw/reterminal_1002/`: For reTerminal E6 with MQTT support.
-      *   You need to edit the `srvr.h` file to update your WiFi credentials:
+      *   For Waveshare, edit the `srvr.h` file to update your WiFi credentials:
           ```c
           const char *ssid = "your ssid";
           const char *password = "your password";